eloopy/Electronic-Projects/README.md

-Home projects based on ESP-32
+Home electronics projects based on ESP-32 programmed with Arduino IDE, using 3D printing for creating hardware cases.